joejcollins/rhapsody-angel/queens/2025-bobby.md

 ## 2025 Marked Queen

+2025-06-29 Saw the queen, saw eggs no signs of swarming.
+They really aren't using the supers so I will take off the top one.

 2025-06-21 Found the queen and marked her.
 Eggs and larvae in all stages but not a lot of sealed brood.
 The supers aren't really getting filled.

 2025-06-13 Checked for a laying queen.
 Saw a small patch of eggs but no grubs yet.